Pioneer 4: Spacecraft design

-Launching vehicle
+Launch vehicle

 Pioneer 4 was launched with a Juno II launch vehicle, which also launched Pioneer 3.
 Juno II closely resembled the Juno I (Jupiter-C based) vehicle that launched Explorer 1.
 Its first stage was a 19.51 m elongated Jupiter IRBM missile that was used by the U.S. Army.
 On top of the Jupiter propulsion section was a guidance and control compartment that supported a rotating tub containing the rocket stages 2, 3 and 4.
 Pioneer 4 was mounted on top of stage 4.

 Mission

 At 05:10:56 GMT on the night of 3 March 1959, Pioneer 4 lifted off from LC-5 at Cape Canaveral.
 This time, the booster performed almost perfectly so that Pioneer 4 achieved its primary objective (an Earth-Moon trajectory), returned radiation data and provided a valuable tracking exercise.
 A slightly longer than nominal second stage burn, however, was enough to induce small trajectory and velocity errors, so that the probe passed within 58,983 km of the Moon's surface (7.2° E, 5.7° S) on 4 March 1959 at 22:25 GMT (5:25 p.m.
 EST) at a speed of 7230 km/h.
 The distance was not close enough to trigger the photoelectric sensor.
+This scanning device was being tested for use in future probes to activate either a film or vidicon camera.
 The probe continued transmitting radiation data for 82.5 hours, to a distance of 658000 km, and reached perihelion on 18 March 1959 at 01:00 GMT.
 The cylindrical fourth stage casing (173 cm long, 15 cm diameter, 4.65 kg) went into orbit with the probe.
 The communication system had worked well, and it was estimated that signals could have been received out to 1000000 km had there been enough battery power.